Kaishan-Patel/Hygiene-App/README.md

 The Second View Controller can be found by clicking onto one of the cells which displays more information about the restaurant and a map view in which you can click on and get directions to the venue through Apple Maps.
 There is a tab bar at the bottom of the application which will take the user to a map.
 The final View Controller is a map view and for testing purposes I added a button which allows the user to locate their position, (this is useful if you change the custom locations).
 At the top right, a bar button is used to show restaurants in the surrounding areas of the users location.
+The Main.storyboard shows the layout of the Tab Bar Controller, Navigation Controller and the three View Controllers.